GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/autonomous/encoders.md

 ![encoder demo](https://user-images.githubusercontent.com/101433010/204153129-1034463b-cef9-4044-8814-035f8cbce675.png)

 Most of them work by having a light on one side of the encoder disk.
 On the other side of the disk there is usually a receiver.
-On the encoder disk there are a bunch of holes, this is the encoder ticks per revolution and you should be able to find this where you ordered the motor you are using.
+On the encoder disk there are a bunch of holes, this is the encoder ticks per revolution, and you should be able to find this where you ordered the motor you are using.
 Most of the motors available for FTC have encoders built into them.

 ![encoder](https://user-images.githubusercontent.com/101433010/204154390-d6a49351-b7ba-4319-a151-6f3f3db761b1.gif)